oelin/valkyrie.js/README.md

 # Valkyrie

 Valkyrie (.js) implements validated typing for JavaScript.
-A validated type is an *immutable* type for which every instance satisfies a particular predicate.
+A validated type is an immutable type that *shall not be instantiated* unless certain criteria are met.

 ## Installation